 |Download Kholdstare Melting Shell Restoration Patch (U)

 A close inspection of Kholdstare's logic indicates that its shell was intended to gradually fade out after being defeated with fire-based weapons.
 Normally, it just abruptly disappears several frames after being destroyed.
 The sudden disappearance of the shell is not aesthetically pleasing, so it's not surprising that this transitioning effect was implemented.
 Unfortunately, a coding bug accidentally disabled the effect.
 A fairly simple patch has been created to restore this effect, a link to which can be found above.

 As for an explanation of how it was accidentally disabled, it turns out that the palette that was supposed to be manipulated to achieve the fadeout was not correctly invoked.
 Instead, a neighboring palette was selected for fading.
 Regrettably, there were no graphics visible in that scene that also used the palette being faded.
 Thus, this bug understandably slipped through play-testing due to a lack of obvious side effects, visual or otherwise.
 This bug is known to be present in all SNES releases of the game, with the shell's fade effect restored in the GBA port.

 The duck has an additional frame of flying animation that is only used in the GBA version.
 While the latter sprite is used, it only appears extremely briefly after Link lands from a flight.

-While this pink blob does appear in the game, he never changes from his standard, happy expression.
+While the bully's friend does appear in the game, he never changes from his standard, happy expression.
 These graphics can only be found in the Japanese version.

 This NPC appears alongside the graphics for "The End", which would imply that he was originally meant to appear in the ending sequence somewhere.
 It's possible he was a Kakariko villager, or potentially a Dark World resident who had returned to normal.
 He appears to be jumping, which would make sense if he was celebrating in the ending.